-Figure 6.1 shows the number of fatal18 and serious19 injury casualties for all vehicle types in the Wellington region as reported by the Police to NZTA via the Crash Analysis System (CAS).
+Figure 6.1 shows the number of fatal and serious17 injury casualties for all vehicle types in the Wellington region as reported by the Police to NZTA via CAS.
+The crash reporting rate published by NZTA is also shown, which takes into account the known under-reporting of serious injury causalities.18

-15 Injuries that result in death within 30 days of a crash.
+14 Injuries that result in death within 30 days of a crash.

-16 To be able to monitor our performance against the RLTS target, we have taken the road factor category reported in the Crash Analysis System to be a proxy measure for road network deficiencies.
+15 To be able to monitor our performance against the RLTS target, we have taken the road factor category reported in the Crash Analysis System to be a proxy measure for road network deficiencies.
 Road factors include the categories: slippery, surface, obstructed, visibility limited, signs and signals, markings, street lighting and raised islands and roundabouts.

-17 The severity of a crash is determined as the most severely injured casualty in the crash.
+16 The severity of a crash is determined as the most severely injured casualty in the crash.